Fiscal Year 2020 Budget

 In an effort to minimize expenses, the budget booklet is not automatically mailed.
 Instead, a card will be mailed to all voters with instructions on how to receive a book if they so desire.
 The Budget will also be available online.
 Voters may either go to City Hall to obtain a budget book or call 846-4107 to have a book mailed to them.
 This budget book also contains the School District's Budget.
 The South Burlington School District is a separate political and fiscal entity from the City.

-There will be an annual City meeting and a public hearing held on Monday, March 5, 2019, at Tuttle Middle School, the eve of Town meeting Day.
+There will be an annual City meeting with a public hearing held on Monday, March 4, 2019, at Tuttle Middle School, the eve of Town meeting Day.
 The budget is adopted when approved by the voters.